maniakalen/maniakalen-yii2-translate/README.md

-# Multitask
+# yii2-translations
-PHP linear Workflow engine
+PHP db translations engine

-The package is also available in packagist: "linear/workflow"
+The package is also available in packagist: "maniakalen/yii2-translations"